ai-boson/mcts/index.markdown

     return
 ```
 This is the main() function.
 Initialize the root node and call the best_action function to get the best node.
 This is not a member function of the class.
 All the other functions are member function of the class.

-MCTS consists of 4 steps:

-## SELECTION

-The idea is to keep selecting best child nodes until we reach the leaf node of the tree.
-A good way to select such a child node is to use UCT (Upper Confidence Bound applied to trees) formula:

-		wi/ni + c*sqrt(t)/ni

-wi = number of wins after the i-th move
-ni = number of simulations after the i-th move
-c = exploration parameter (theoretically equal to √2)
-t = total number of simulations for the parent node

-## EXPANSION:

-When it can no longer apply UCT to find the successor node, it expands the game tree by appending all possible states from the leaf node.

-## SIMULATION:

-After Expansion, the algorithm picks a child node arbitrarily, and it simulates entire game from selected node until it reaches the resulting state of the game.
-If nodes are picked randomly during the play out, it is called light play out.
-You can also opt for heavy play out by writing quality heuristics or evaluation functions.

-## BACKPROPAGATION:

-Once the algorithm reaches the end of the game, it evaluates the state to figure out which player has won.
-It traverses upwards to the root and increments visit score for all visited nodes.
-It also updates win score for each node if the player for that position has won the playout.

 ## DESIGNING YOUR GAME: